The New Daughter: Plot

-John contacts Cassandra one night, and they meet socially.
-While John is away, Louisa hears noises outside the house and exits.

-As John is returning home in his car, he sees a shadowy figure, which vaguely looks like Louisa, running through the woods in front of the house.

-He exits his car and follows sounds of animal growls, but growing fearful, he rushes back to his car.
-A stone hits his window and he speeds back to the house.

-Asking Louisa if she'd been outside, she says no. He orders her not to go near the mound any more.
+While John is on a date with Cassandra, Louisa hears noises outside the house and exits.
+Returning home, John sees a figure, which vaguely looks like Louisa, running through the woods in front of the house.
+He exits his car and follows sounds of growls, but growing fearful, he rushes back to his car.
+A stone hits his window.
+At home, he asks if Louisa was outside, she says no. He orders her not to go near the mound any more.

-The next day, John's agent drives up to the house and they talk about the house.

-Inside, Sam is directed by Louisa to climb the ladder to the attic.
-Sam falls when frightened by animal noises there.
-He requires stitches, and John berates Louisa for not caring for her younger brother.
+The next day, Sam is directed by Louisa to climb the ladder to the attic.
+Sam falls when frightened by animal noises.
+He requires stitches, and John berates Louisa for what happened.
 That night, John searches the internet, finding an article about burial mounds.

-He telephones an expert on the subject, Professor White (Noah Taylor), but is ignored.
-He then researches the previous owner of the house, Sarah Wayne; she disappeared one day without a trace, after having locked her teenage daughter Emily in her bedroom from the outside.
-Emily was eventually found alive and went to live with her grandfather, Roger Wayne (James Gammon).
+He telephones an expert on the subject, Professor White, but is ignored.
+He then researches Sarah; she disappeared after having locked her teenage daughter Emily in her bedroom.
+Emily was found alive and went to live with her grandfather, Roger.

-John leaves the children with a babysitter, Mrs. Amworth and goes to find Roger Wayne.
-As Louisa watches him drive away from her window, scarring can be seen on the nape of her neck.
-She then returns to the mound.
-John arrives at Roger Wayne's empty house, but lets himself in and looks around.
-In the girl's room he finds a strange nest made from twigs and straw, and a depiction of the burial mound drawn onto a wall with the word "home" below it.
-Roger arrives and confronts John with explanations of what had occurred with Emily, that he burned down his house with her inside, insisting that it wasn't his granddaughter anymore.
+John leaves the children with babysitter Mrs. Amworth and goes to find Roger.
+Louisa returns to the mound.
+John lets himself inside Roger Wayne's empty house and looks around.
+In Emily's room he finds a nest made from twigs and straw, and a depiction of the burial mound drawn onto a wall with the word "home" below it.
+Roger arrives and reveals that he burned down his house with Emily inside, insisting that it was not her anymore.